hadissulejmani/Coffee-Shop/README.md

 # Coffee-Shop

 A sample project for online coffee store.
+It's mentioned to be as simple as its possible to be.